2020PB/police-brutality/all-locations.md

 * https://twitter.com/blazedyukhei/status/1266533569029177346

-### Toddler teargassed by police | May 30th
+### Toddler tear-gassed by police | May 30th

 A toddler and her mother were driving through downtown and had to leave their car due to tear gas in the road.
-The toddler was then teargassed twice about ten minutes apart.
+The toddler was then tear-gassed twice about ten minutes apart.

+tags: tear-gas, child

 id: in-fortwayne-3